commitdev/zero-aws-eks-stack/templates/terraform/README.md

 [https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html)

-When doing this from terraform you should be able to go into the tf and change the version of the cluster.
+When doing this from terraform you should be able to go into the tf and change the version of the cluster and addons and apply.
 It should start the upgrade process, rather than tearing down the cluster and rebuilding it.
 This will make the cluster inaccessible through the AWS console for about 20 minutes, ***though everything in the cluster should continue to work normally, serve traffic, etc. because the worker nodes and all your workloads are not affected at this point.***

 The process should be:

-- Update any core components if necessary, as mentioned in the aws update-cluster documentation
+- Update the addon versions versions in `<env>/main.tf` to match the correct versions for the new cluster version, [as detailed here](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html)
 - Update the `eks_cluster_version` in terraform
 - Run `terraform apply`
 - Update your nodes to the new version
-    - `aws eks update-nodegroup-version --cluster-name <cluster name> --nodegroup-name <node group name>`
+    - `aws eks update-nodegroup-version --cluster-name <% .Name %>-<env>-<% index .Params `region` %> --nodegroup-name <% .Name %>-<env>-<% index .Params `region` %>-main` ( if you've made changes, specify the correct node group here)

     - OR

     - Go into the AWS EKS console and hit update under Configuration > Compute
     - This will bring up new nodes, gracefully drain your workloads onto them while preventing new pods from being scheduled to the old ones, then take down the old nodes.
 If your workloads are set up with multiple replicas there should be no downtime during this process.

 Done!